 Here’s how to make the season even brighter with these kid-friendly holiday happenings the whole family will love.

 How can you not marvel at all the holiday lights in Chicagoland?
 You can take a stroll in neighborhoods like Sauganash and Logan Square to see houses decked out.
 Many attractions are returning with their annual lights like Lincoln Park Zoo’s ZooLights and Six Flags Great America Holiday in the Park Lights.
 Some, like the new AMAZE Light Festival in Rosemont, will surely become a holiday tradition.
-You can even drive through some holiday light displays — a new one is Willow Hills Winter Magic.
+You can even drive through some holiday light displays.

 Santa Claus is coming to town — and you won’t miss him with all these experiences across the Chicago area.
 In-person Santa visits are making a return this year with classics like Macy’s Santaland or Hyde Park Holly-Day.
 We even provided some virtual experiences if you want to surprise your child with a video call from Santa, too.

 Don’t ship, shop local!
 That’s our motto when it comes with holiday shopping.
 And with supply chain demands, you might want to shop earlier than usual to make sure you get all your gifts.

 Kids who love trains would love to take a ride on a holiday one.
 The holiday trains in Chicagoland offer plenty of festive ways to celebrate.
 And if your family loves The Polar Express, then there are holiday train experiences in Chicago and the suburbs that recreate that movie’s magic.

 While we can enjoy skating rinks all winter long, many of the outdoor rinks begin to open during the holiday season.
 You can stop at Maggie Daley Park Skating Ribbon or McCormick Tribune Ice Rink in Millennium Park for amazing views of the city skyline.
 There’s also plenty of other places to skate around across the city and suburbs.